Padstow Lease Extension - Free Consultation

 TSB Minimum of 70 years at mortgage commencement, with 30 years remaining at mortgage redemption.

-Retaining our service gives you better control over the value of your Padstow leasehold, as your property will be more valuable and marketable in relation to the lease length should you want to sell.
-The lawyers that we work with have a in-depth market knowledge handling many hundreds of lease extensions or freehold purchase transactions.
+Retaining our service gives you better control over the value of your Padstow leasehold, as your property will be more valuable and saleable in terms of lease length should you want to sell.
+The lawyers that we work with have a wealth of experience of handling many hundreds of lease extensions or freehold purchase transactions.

 Padstow Lease Extension Case Studies: